Silentmussle913/SwimCore/README.md

 ## Getting Started

-- **PHP Version**: We use PHP 8.2.
+- **Minimum PHP Version**: 8.2 (8.4 JIT recommended for production servers)
-- **PocketMine Fork**: Swim.gg and Divinity use a fork of the NetherGames PocketMine for multi-version support.
+- **PocketMine Version**: Swim Services has a fork of the NetherGames PocketMine for multi-version support.
   - Using the normal NGPM and distributed PocketMine PHP binaries should also work fine.
-If anything requires minor tweaks.
   - HIGHLY recommended you use NGPM or our own fork of Pocketmine [here](https://github.com/Swim-Services/PocketMine-MP).
-- **Virions**: The virions we use for Swim.gg are listed in `.poggit.yml`.
-You need to download them off poggit and place them in the `virions` directory.
+- **Virions**: The virions we use for SwimCore are listed below in the example `.poggit.yml`.
+You need to download them off poggit/github and place them in the `virions` directory.

 ### Example `.poggit.yml` Configuration:
 ```yaml